fbpx

 Laparoscopy

-This is an alternative, less-invasive abdominal biopsy for peritoneal mesothelioma.
-The biopsy also uses a camera.
+This is an alternative, less-aggressive way of obtaining an abdominal biopsy for peritoneal mesothelioma.
+This procedure uses smaller incisions, a small camera with instruments.

-Laparoscopy – This is an alternative, less-invasive abdominal biopsy for peritoneal mesothelioma.
-The biopsy also uses a camera.
+Laparoscopy – This is an alternative, less-aggressive way of obtaining an abdominal biopsy for peritoneal mesothelioma.
+This procedure uses smaller incisions, a small camera with instruments.

 mediastonoscopy icon